 Earlier this week, Zaytoven sat down with Sway, Heather B & Tracy G on Sway In The Morning.
 If you have 45 minutes to spare, I would encourage you to watch the entire interview, but for those who enjoy their rap news in short bursts, the highlight of their conversation comes at the 19-minute marker, when the veteran ATL producer reveals the average length of time he spends crafting a beat.

-"There is no record that you done heard me produce that I done spent over 10 minutes on," says Zaytoven.
+"There is no record that you done heard me produce that I done spent over 10 minutes on," Zaytoven said.

 Sway, being the sage, experienced purveyor of hip-hop that he is, responds to Zaytoven by explaining that many producers would find his answer, and by extension his beat-making practices, to be blasphemous.
 Surprisingly, Zaytoven doesn't disagree.
 "It is blasphemous," he replied.